Black Meteors arrive in Egypt ahead of U-23 AFCON preparations | Ghana News Agency

 As part of charging up for the tournament, Ibrahim Tanko and his charges would test their readiness against one of the best African sides and current champions, Egypt on Thursday, June 15, 2023.

-Ghana would seek to triumph over Group A opponents, Morocco, Guinea and Congo as they journey to book a place in the 2024 Olympic Games in Paris, France.
+Ghana would seek to triumph over Group A opponents, Morroco, Guinea and Congo as they journey to book a place in the 2024 Olympic Games in Paris, France.

 GNA